gpii-ops/gpii-terraform-live/README.md

 1. Get a copy of `gpii-key.pem` from `~deploy/.ssh` on `i40`.
    * The configuration process could create user accounts (there is already ansible code in the `ops` repo to do this) but for now we'll use a shared key.
 1. `ssh-add /path/to/gpii-key.pem`
-1. In your clone of this repo, `terraform output-all` and find `public_ip`.
+1. In your clone of this repo, `terragrunt output-all` and find `public_ip`.
 (You can also just look in your scrollback.)
 1. `ssh centos@<public_ip>`
 1. `sudo docker ps` to see that containers are running
 1. `curl localhost:38082/preferences/carla`